CarloNicolini/carlonicolini.github.io/sections/cv/cv.md

 ### Experience

+- **Senior Analyst**
+Data-scientist and data-engineer at Prometeia, Milan.
+Worked in large collaborative teams, shoulder on shoulder with stakeholders over a number of finance-related projects from NPL prediction to anti-money laundering methods rooted in rigorous data science algorithms.

-- **Now (2017-2018): Postdoctoral fellow**
+- **Now (2017-2019): Postdoctoral fellow**

-I'm currently involved in developing new computational methods for the analysis of modular structure of brain functional connectivity networks with the tools of quantum information, information theory and complex networks theory.
+Developed new computational methods for the analysis of modular structure of brain functional connectivity networks with the tools of quantum information, information theory and complex networks theory.
-I'm carrying out my research currently at the BrainetLab of Angelo Bifone, in the CNCS, Istituto Italiano di Tecnologia.
+Research done at the BrainetLab of Angelo Bifone, in the CNCS, Istituto Italiano di Tecnologia.
-I am the developer of the **networkqit** package, a Python package to do computations in the framework of spectral entropies of complex networks.
+Developer of the **networkqit** package, a Python package to do computations in the framework of spectral entropies of complex networks.

 - **Spring-Summer 2017**